If you can dream it, you can do it. Walt Disney

 1. Make your goals a priority.
 What do you really want in your life?
 Consider everything.
 What makes you tick?
 If you want to move from one job to another, why do you want to move?
 What is ‘wrong’ with your current job?
 Decide on what you want out of your future and pursue it.

 2. Consider.
 What are you really good at?
 Even going back to when you were in school, what did you enjoy most?
-Try to find something where you can utilize your passion and make it a part of your life.
+Try to find something where you can utilise your passion and make it a part of your life.

 3. Cast your net wide.
 Use recruitment agencies, company websites, recommendations from friends, social media, LinkedIn, sign up to job alerts online … the list goes on.
 Open your eyes and you will find a mass of possibility out there waiting for you.